MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 ### DTD

-Document Type Definitions (DTDs) are XML’s native schema system.
+Document Type Definitions (DTDs) are XML's native schema system.
 It allows to define document classes, using a declarative approach to define the logical structure of a document.

 {% highlight xml linenos %}
 <!ELEMENT recipe (title, comment*, item+, picture?, nbPers)>